 - review the original decision;

-- assess any new evidence provided by you.
+- assess any new evidence provided in the request.

 Once the Commissioner has reconsidered the decision, one of the following will occur: